MEK3200 – Project Work in Mechanics

 Special admission requirements

 In addition to fulfilling theHigher Education Entrance Qualification, applicants have to meet the following special admission requirements:

 - Mathematics R1 (or Mathematics S1 and S2) + R2

 The special admission requirements may also be covered by equivalent studies from Norwegian upper secondary school or by other equivalent studies(in Norwegian).

 The course presuppose:

-- 6 credits overlap with MAT2000 - Project in mathematics
+- 6 credits overlap with MAT2000 – Project Work in Mathematics.

 During the first few weeks you will be given a brief introduction to the use of LaTeX, library and online resources and potential projects/supervisors will be presented.
 A mandatory assignment will also be given during the first few weeks.